aninditadash/javascript_basics/README.md

 In JavaScript, a closure is the combination of a function and the lexical environment within which that function was declared.
 This means that a closure allows an inner function to access and remember the variables and parameters of its outer (enclosing) function, even after the outer function has finished executing.

+- Closures are not functions themselves, but rather the environment that a function "remembers" when it is created.
+- Every function in JavaScript has an associated closure, which is created at the time the function is defined.
+This closure allows the function to "remember" the variables in its scope at the time of its creation, even if those variables are outside the function's execution context.
+- Closures are rely on _lexical scoping_, meaning that a function’s scope is determined by where the function is defined, not where it is executed.
+This allows inner functions to access variables from their outer function.
+- Closures allow a function to keep variables hidden and only accessible within that function.
+- However, excessive use of closures may retain unnecessary references to variables, causing memory issues due to larger memory usage.

 Spread operator